 Issuer and Recipient parties

 In the case when the Invoice processing is handled by a service provider on behalf or the Buyer or the Seller then the sending/receiving party is not the Buyer/Seller stated in the Invoice document.
-In those cases, it may be required to identify the Buyer and the Seller as declared in the referenced Invoice.
-This can be done by giving an identifier and a name.
+In those cases, it is required to identify the Buyer and the Seller as declared in the referenced Invoice.
+This shall be done by giving an identifier and a name.

 <cac:IssuerParty>